 Photocopies of Health & Medical forms for each Scout and Leader.
 No Scout or Adult may stay without one.
 Do you know which Scouts will be bringing medication to camp?
 Is the Health Form filled out and signed?

 Please fill out the Camp Health History form to help ease Check-in.

-All transportation arrangements have been made- both coming and going t P M
+All transportation arrangements have been made- both coming and going trn

-Final Camp Fees are sent by May 6th, 2022
+Final Camp Fees and Full roster are sent by May 5th, 2023.

 Camp Standards